Rate Limits

 - Every paid request costs USDC settled at request time via x402.

-- A bad actor running 10,000 calls/sec costs themselves 10,000× the per-call price — at OpenAI/Anthropic prices that's actual money out of their wallet, not free abuse.
+- A bad actor running 10,000 calls/sec costs themselves 10,000× the per-call price — at flagship-model prices that's actual money out of their wallet, not free abuse.

 - Hard quotas would force every customer into the same bucket regardless of willingness-to-pay, defeating the value proposition.